shykes/melvin/README.md

 Dagger is the only dependency for Melvin.
 No other tooling or programming environment is required: the entire environment is containerized, for maximum portability.

+## Modules

+The following modules are currently implemented:

+- [toy-workspace](./toy-workspace): a very, very simple development workspace for demo purposes
+- [toy-programmer](./toy-programmer): a very, very simple programmer micro-agent for demo purposes
+- [workspace](./workspace): a slightly more powerful workspace, with checkpoint and history features, and a configurable check function
+- [reviewer](./reviewer): a code reviewer micro-agent
+- [github](./github): a module for sending progress updates in a github issue
+- [demo](./demo): a collection of demo functions tying the other modules together

 ## Getting started

 Melvin's only dependency is Dagger.